guillsav/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+decribe() is gives a brief description of the element that is getting tested. it() gives a brief description of the expected outcome of the test.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+Test driven development allows developer to produce quality code and reduce the amount of bugs based on the expected outcome of the test.

 1. Mention three types of automated tests.

+Unit test: Is designed to test components and are considered smaller of isolated test.
+Integration test: Is designed to test multiple things that interact with each other.
+Like multiple components passing props in react.
+End to end test: Is designed to test the entire application from start to finish.

 ## Project Set Up